Code-Institute-Submissions/peterszabo79-bikershop_JanResub/README.md

 ### Manual Testing

-I sent the live link to friends and family members for testing and feedback.
+I sent the live link to friends and family members for testing different browsers, devices and feedback.
 The site was received positively; design and usability suggestions were considered and acted on.

-### Debugging and known bugs

 ### Deployment